TikTok to shutdown new music streaming service

 author

 Having grown up just an earshot from Ultra Miami's venue Bayfront Park, it was next to impossible for me not to fall in love with electronic music.
 My love for music was evidently strong enough for me to write my college essay on festival culture and continue attending Ultra for 10+ years now.
 I have always had a knack for writing and the power of words, which I continued cultivating through a Philosophy degree in college.
-Now, I am finishing up law school and hope to merge my passions by working in the music industry.
+Now a law school graduate, I eventually hope to merge my passions by working in music law.
 I am an avid traveler and am certainly not afraid to hop on a plane for a music event.
-My next bucket list items to attend are Tomorrowland in Belgium and ADE in the Netherlands.
-Though the list could go on forever, some of my favorite artists include Franky Wah, Kevin de Vries, Eli Brown, and John Summit.
+My next bucket list festivals to attend are Tomorrowland in Belgium and Sonus in Croatia.
+Though the list could go on forever, some of my favorite artists include Franky Wah, Mochakk, Kevin de Vries, and Eli Brown.

 What's your reaction?